+To determine which item you are most likely to interact with next, Dynamic Yield uses a deep learning algorithm.
 Every time a user interacts with a product, we note all the recent products they have interacted with.
-The closer in time a user interacts with two different products, the stronger their association (or vector).
+The closer in time a user interacts with two different products, the stronger their association.
 Based on all user interactions, a model is built to determine how likely a user is to interact with product A after interacting with product B.

 As each user browses your site and interacts with different products, we use the model to calculate which product is most strongly associated with the set of products in their recent history.
-This represents the most likely product similar users interacted with.
+This represents the product similar users interacted with.
 The results improve for users who have richer recent histories, but the algorithm is also effective for users who only have one product interaction, even during current sessions.